beenotung/personal-search-engine/README.md

 (Copy `src/userscript.js` into tampermoney script editor, and setup it to run only on top-level frame.)

 ## Start Data Collection
+1. Start the server
 ```bash
 npm run dev
 ```
+2. Surf the internet with your browser, the visited pages are collected in the local search engine automatically.

 ## Searching
 1. Go to http://localhost:8090